Birdland Animal Park

-Birdland Animal Park is a wildlife park located on the South Coast of New South Wales, Australia.
+Birdland Animal Park was a wildlife park located on the South Coast of New South Wales, Australia.
+It closed in October 2024.

-The wildlife park is situated in a natural bushland setting adjoining Joes Creek, and the park's facilities include an orphanage for rescued animals, up-close interaction with wombats and diamond pythons, walkthrough kangaroo areas and miniature train rides.
+The wildlife park was situated in a natural bushland setting adjoining Joes Creek, and the park's facilities included an orphanage for rescued animals, up-close interaction with wombats and diamond pythons, walkthrough kangaroo areas and miniature train rides.